altovacio/duelo-de-plumas/docs/technical_debt.md

 This document lists known technical debt, areas for refactoring, and potential future improvements.

 ## ONGOING
-AI input/output log
-Review Writer I/O
-Review Judge I/O
-When deleting a user the transactions are lost from admin

 ## TODO
 purchase credits? verify.
 We have a function for that, but not an endpoint nor a defined method.
+When deleting a user the transactions are lost from admin What should we do when the parsing or AI execution fails?
+Retries, exceptions (if the platform is broken, prevent the users from spending resources?
+Refund?)

 AI writer: remove from header??

 ### else
 Login revamp
-contest details display
+mobile responsiveness
-Arrows in view all in home are counterintuitive mobile responsiveness dashboard links do not point to the tab in question Submitting texts, grey out or at least return the already submitted error.
-Change defaults for contest creations.
+dashboard links do not point to the tab in question Change defaults for contest creations.
-Username display in user submissions and in contest author.
+Username display in user submissions?.
 -About Terms Privacy Footer
 select inload optimization
 other optimizations